FlavScents AInsights Entry for Gamma-Nonalactone (Aldehyde C-18)

 - Molecular Weight: 156.22 g/mol

 Gamma-nonalactone is a lactone compound characterized by its cyclic ester structure.
-The presence of the lactone ring is crucial for its creamy, coconut-like aroma, which is a key feature in its sensory profile.
-The butyl side chain contributes to its hydrophobic nature, influencing its volatility and diffusion in formulations.
+The presence of the butyl and methyl groups contributes to its creamy, coconut-like aroma, which is significant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA